Sahil2315/Accuknox-Assessment/README.md

 - The Code should now Run.
 ## Note: Node Version - 20.11.0; React Version - 18.3.1; React-DOM Version - 18.3.1; Redux-Toolkit Version - 2.2.7; React-Redux Version - 9.1.2

 ### Thank You for the Opportunity of Participating in the Screening Round.
-I Sincerely hope that the Task was Completed upto your Standards
+I Sincerely hope that the Task was Completed upto your Standards.